Phenylephrine

 Therapeutic Uses

-Nasal phenylephrine is indicated for the symptomatic relief of nasal congestion due to the common cold or hay fever, sinusitis, or other upper respiratory allergies. /Included in US product labeling/
+Nasal phenylephrine is indicated for relieving nasal congestion caused by the common cold, hay fever, sinusitis, or other upper respiratory tract allergies. /Included in US product label/

-Nasal phenylephrine is used for relief of sinus congestion. /NOT included in US product labeling/
+Nasal phenylephrine is used to relieve sinus congestion. /Not included in US product label/

-For more Therapeutic Uses (Complete) data for PHENYLEPHRINE (18 total), please visit the HSDB record page.
+For more complete data on the therapeutic uses of phenylephrine (18 types), please visit the HSDB record page.

 Drug Warnings